 This renewable source of energy has been used since ancient times.
-The Romans and t he Chinese used watermills and the power of water to operate many different mechanical devices such as cranes, lifts, mining devices, sawmills, textile mills or corn mills.
+The Romans and the Chinese used watermills and the power of water to operate many different mechanical devices such as cranes, lifts, mining devices, sawmills, textile mills, and corn mills.

 How hydro - electricity works

 To make hydro-electric power, water from rain or melting snow is collected and stored in a lake or a dam.
 A large pipe carries the water from the dam or lake to the turbine.